 Goal 1: Clustering task.
-We apply kmeans-like clusterings by using DBA and soft-DTW barycenter averaging methods on the training set without taking into account the labels.
-However, we set the number of clusters to 4, equals to the true number of classes.
+We apply K-means-like clustering by using DBA and soft-DTW barycenter averaging methods on the training set without taking into account the labels.
+However, we set the number of clusters to 4, equal to the true number of classes.

 1 – km_DBA: kmeans based on DTW distance and DBA as averaging method.

 2 – km_sDTW_1: kmeans based on soft-DTW distance and soft-DTW averaging with a smoothing parameter equals to 1.